sensu/sensu-docs/content/sensu-go/5.0/reference/silencing.md

 These silencing entries are persisted in the Sensu data store.
 When the Sensu server processes subsequent check results, matching silencing entries are retrieved from the store.
-If one or more matching entries exist, the event is updated with a list of silenced entry ids.
+If one or more matching entries exist, the event is updated with a list of silenced entry names.
 The presence of silencing entries indicates that the event is silenced.

 When creating a silencing entry, a combination of check and subscription can be specified, but only one or the other is strictly required.

-For example, when a silencing entry is created specifying only a check, its ID will contain an asterisk (or wildcard) in the `$SUBSCRIPTION` position.
+For example, when a silencing entry is created specifying only a check, its name will contain an asterisk (or wildcard) in the `$SUBSCRIPTION` position.
 This indicates that any event with a matching check name will be marked as silenced, regardless of the originating entities’ subscriptions.

-Conversely, a silencing entry which specifies only a subscription will have an ID with an asterisk in the `$CHECK` position.
+Conversely, a silencing entry which specifies only a subscription will have a name with an asterisk in the `$CHECK` position.
 This indicates that any event where the originating entities’ subscriptions match the subscription specified in the entry will be marked as silenced, regardless of the check name.